Elangosundaramurthy/node-js-sql-login-signup/README.md

 # node-js-sql-login-sign in
-This is is the sign and login modules using the node js and sql
+ sign-in and login modules using Node.js and SQL